njmulsqb/njmulsqb.github.io/_posts/2021-10-20-The-Open-Source-Software-That-I-Use.md

 ---
 comments: true
 tags: [opensource]
+description: "This is the list of open source software I use.
+I admire FOSS and prefer using it over any proprietary solution"
 ---

 This is the list of Open Source software that I use as my daily driver!
 Kudos to their contributors!